Tirayr/AcademyWork/README.md

 # Project_one
 This is academic work.
-Main topic is sentiment analysis and affect prediction of financial news
+Main topic is sentiment analysis and Impact value prediction of financial news on market direction